cferdinandi/vanilla-js-guides/content/student-discount.md

 Use the code `EDU30` at checkout to get your discount.

-*__Note:__* *I'm using an honor system for this.
-I don't verify that you're actually a student, because I trust that you'll do the right thing.*
+_**Note:** I’m using an honor system for this.
+I don’t verify that you’re a member of an underrepresented community, because I trust that you’ll do the right thing._